matthttam/oneTwoOne/README.md

 if Location is empty, the device is unmanaged, the device is managed by another G Suite instance or the extension is running on a non-Chrome OS platform (Windows/Mac/Linux) then the extension should allow regular access.

 ### Force the extension to students who should be locked down
 __WARNING__: It is recommended to install this extension from the Chrome Web Store.
-Manual deployemnt from our custom repository is not guaranteed to work or be on the latest version.

-If teachers don't get the extension, they'll be able to login to any device.
 1. admin.google.com > 3 bar menu at top left > Devices > Chrome management > Apps & extensions
-1. Choose student testing OU to the left.
+1. Choose student OU to the left.
+Be sure not to include staff/teachers.
+Anyone who does not get the extension will be able to sign in to any device.
 1. Yellow + circle at bottom right > yellow "chrome" icon with tooltip "Add from Chrome Web Store".
-1. Search for OneTwoOne or past the following ID in the View app by ID section ```jnanjcpghahljpllmojibnjehekidnnk```
+1. Search for OneTwoOne or past the following ID in the View app by ID section ```djkcpblgmmdnielnpleekpaliebjhdgc```
 1. Click save.
-Now in the list of extensions change ```jnanjcpghahljpllmojibnjehekidnnk``` from "Allow install" to "Force install".
+Now in the list of extensions change ```djkcpblgmmdnielnpleekpaliebjhdgc``` from "Allow install" to "Force install".
 Click save at top right.

 ### Optional Configuration
 Modify the extension configuration under the "Policy for extensions" section in Google Admin.
 Paste the following json object into that section for the default configuration: